Self-Service Analytics: Empowering Business with Easy Data Exploration and Trusted Insights

 Example: A marketing team adopted a governed self-service analytics platform.
 Within six months, they reported a 40% drop in ad-hoc data requests to the central analytics team.
 This freed resources, accelerated campaign optimizations, and boosted ROI.

-• Operations → Optimize supply chain and logistics with live dashboards.
+Operations (Global Supply Chains): Optimize supply chain and logistics with live dashboards.
+Identify bottlenecks, monitor regional performance, and respond to operational issues across multiple locations.

 Future of Self-Service Analytics